-Check your progress - II NOTE: a) Write your answers in the space given below. b) Compare your answer with the lesson.
-Tick the right choice:-A set of fixed format, self report items that is completed by a) respondents at their own pace i) Questionnaire ii) Interview schedule.
-Case study research is a activity: b) i) Homogeneous ii) Heterogeneous B) Answer the following questions Write the weaknesses of quantitative method of research. a) b) Define Multi stage sampling.
+Check your progress - II

+NOTE: - a) Write your answers in the space given below.

+b) Compare your answer with the ne lesson.

+A) Tick t the right choice:-

+a) A set of fixed format, self represented represented at their own pace ort items that is completed by

+i) Questionnaire ii) Interview schedule.

+b) Case study research is a activity :

+i) Homogeneous ii) Heterogeneous

+B) Answ ver the following questions

+a) Write the weaknesses of quantita tive method of research.

+b) Define Multi stage sampling.